 Crumbed Lamb Cutlets

-Crumbed Lamb Cutlets (Lamb Chops) with Caper Mayonnaise is what I make when I really want to impress.
+Crumbed Lamb Cutlets with Caper Mayonnaise is what I cook when I really want to impress.
 And as impressive as this meal looks, it’s actually very easy and forgiving to make.
-Lamb cutlets are a premium cut of meat which I reserve for special occasions.
-Most people wouldn’t associate crumbing/breading with lamb cutlets, but it is such an amazing way to prepare them.
+Lamb cutlets (lamb rib chops) are a premium cut of meat that I reserve for special occasions.
+Most people wouldn’t associate crumbing with lamb cutlets, but it is such an amazing way to prepare them.
 The crunchy coating helps the lamb to retain its moisture, which means it is extra juicy and succulent.
 And if that doesn’t already sound amazing enough, the caper mayonnaise on the side is quite possibly one of the easiest, most delicious sauces you will ever make.
-This recipe is also fantastic to make ahead which lends itself to entertaining.
+This recipe is also fantastic to make ahead, which lends itself to entertaining.
 The lamb can be crumbed in advance and either refrigerated or frozen, ready for when you need it!

 Can Crumbed Lamb Cutlets with Caper Mayonnaise be made ahead of time?